DavenH/LearnedFilterbank/README.md

 ### Motivation

-These wavelets can be used as features for downstream audio tasks, like classification, or in generative models.
+These weights can be used as features for downstream audio tasks, like classification, or in generative models.
+Because these weights are sparse, storing just the top 10 may reconstruct the signal with good fidelity, giving 25:1 compression.

 The weights produced for a particular audio signal are similar to the power spectrum of a time-frequency transform, so they can be used similarly as high level features of the audio signal.